If you’re looking for free sample job interview questions to practice, you came to the right place.

-Reading through sample questions or common interview questions will also help you identify areas you need to brush up on, or areas you’re not confident in talking about (so you can work on them before the interview).
+Reading through and practicing these interview questions will also help you identify areas you need to brush up on, or areas you’re not confident in talking about (so you can work on them before the interview).

 - Then in Part II you’ll get 53 free sample behavioral interview questions to practice (behavioral interview questions are questions that start with phrases like, “tell me about a time you had to…”)